 Ingredients

-Shred the sweet potato and onion into a large bowl, using the large side of a box grater.
-You can also use the grating attachment on a food processor if you prefer.
+1. Prepare: shred the sweet potato and onion into a large bowl, using the large side of a box grater, and add the remaining ingredients.

 I’ve never put my latkes onto a paper-towel lined plate after cooking them.
 I also don’t have paper towel in the house.
 You shouldn’t need to do this unless your pan is too cold, as if it’s the correct temperature, the latkes shouldn’t be absorbing much of the oil and they shouldn’t be greasy.